 The North Little Rock Housing Authority has a very active Resident Advisory Board (RAB).
-The RAB is involved in the capital fund budgeting process and provides tangible input in the housing authority's plan to redevelop and/or modernize units, such as under RAD.
+The RAB is involved in the capital fund budgeting process and provides tangible input in the Housing Authority's plan to redevelop and/or modernize units, such as under RAD.
 Written comments are obtained for all major development activities.

 A goal is to increase assisted housing choices through voucher mobility counseling and landlord outreach.
 The Housing Choice Voucher (Section 8) Homeownership has been a successful program.
 As of June 2017, the Housing Choice Voucher (Section 8) Homeownership had 30 active homeowners.
 In the last fiscal year, families were directed to various community resources including: fair housing assistance, home inspectors, credit counseling services, required first-time homebuyer training, Money Smart Classes, Individual Development Account (IDA) programs, credit report request services, Homestead Tax Services, energy assistance programs, down-payment assistance programs, and Central Arkansas Development Council (CADC) weatherization assistance programs.
-In 2015, a Family Self-Sufficiency (FSS) Coordinator was hired to enhance the coordination effort and increase the number of agencies represented at the table with a detailed focus on housing authority residents.

 Housing Choice Voucher participants that take part in the Family Self Sufficiency program have been successful in pursuing homeownership opportunities.
-Participants attend classes that that prepare them for the responsibilities of becoming a homeowner by highlighting at minimum: creating a budget and savings, using and understanding credit, maintaining the property, and access to down payment assistance programs.
+Participants attend classes that prepare them for the responsibilities of becoming a homeowner by highlighting at minimum: creating a budget and savings, using and understanding credit, maintaining the property, and access to down payment assistance programs.

-In 2017, NLRHA, in collaboration with its nonprofit affiliate, Arkansas Housing and Community Development Corporation (AHCDC), launched a multi-faceted health and wellness initiative that currently focuses in mental health, chronic disease management, smoking cessation, nutrition and food insecurity.
+In 2017, NLRHA, in collaboration with its nonprofit affiliate, Arkansas Housing and Community Development Corporation (AHCDC), launched a multi-faceted health and wellness initiative that currently focuses on mental health, chronic disease management, smoking cessation, nutrition and food insecurity.
 Residents are given volunteer opportunities to take part in certified trainings and serve as peer mentors to other residents.